antonyanuraj/antonyanuraj.github.io/README.md

    - Click `open` to confirm your selection of files.

-   - Click `commit changes` to upload files to repository.
+   - Click `commit changes` to upload the file to repository.

 ![uploading file](gifs/fileUpload.gif)

 ### 3) Apply Jekyll theme to your website

 **Jekyll is a static website generator.
 It is able to generate beautiful websites with just content (in lightweight markup language) and a theme.
-Andrew Etter suggests that using a theme and spending time customizing your website help your website stand out from thousands of plain and unappealing looking websites.**
+Andrew Etter suggests that using a theme and spending time customizing your website helps your website stand out from thousands of plain and unappealing looking websites.**

-   - Go to `settings` in your repository.
+   - Go to the `settings` in your repository.

    - Scroll down till you see a section called `GitHub Pages`.

-   - Click the link `Check it out here!` to display github pages section.
+   - Click the link `Check it out here!` to display the GitHub Pages section.

    - Click button `Choose a theme`.